guidocella/mpv-lrc/README.md

 After adjusting `sub-delay` in mpv, this offsets the timestamps in the current subtitle file accordingly.
 It then resets `sub-delay` and reloads the subtitle track so you can offset it again if necessary.
 This works with any external subtitle and not just LRC. ffmpeg needs to be in `PATH` for this to work.

-The default keybinding is `Ctrl+o`, and it can be changed by binding `script-message offset-sub`
+The default keybinding is `Alt+o`, and it can be changed by binding `script-message offset-sub`

 ## lrc.sh